Introduction

 The training contains:

-⚠️ Note: There are several examples covering the use of specific peripherals under the examples' folder of every SoC esp-hal.
-E.g. esp32c3-hal/examples
+⚠️ Note: There are several examples covering the use of specific peripherals under the examples folder esp-hal.
+For running instructions and device compatibility for a given example, refer to the examples README.

 Writing std Applications